 You should arrange a ride home following your implant placement surgery and plan to rest for the remainder of the day.
 You can expect some swelling and bruising, which can be controlled with a cold compress and over-the-counter medications.
 Many patients are able to return to work within a few days of surgery.
 As the incisions heal, take care when brushing or flossing not to disturb the sutures or tissues.
 During this time, it is best to eat only soft foods, as well.

-After three to six months, Dr. Narcisi will examine your teeth to confirm whether the implants have completely fused with the jaw.
+After three to six months, Dr. Narcisi will examine your teeth at our Monroeville, PA, dental practice to confirm whether the implants have completely fused with the jaw.
 If so, you will undergo a second minor surgery in which abutments are attached to the implants.
 It will take about two weeks for the gum tissue to heal, during which time you should follow the same guidelines as before.

 What can I expect once my implants are in place and I have fully healed?